kartik-v/bootstrap-fileinput/README.md

 ### autoReplace
 _boolean_ whether to automatically replace the files in the preview after the `maxFileCount` limit is reached and a new set of file(s) is/are selected.
 This will only work if a valid  `maxFileCount` is set.
 Defaults to `false`.

+### buttonLabelClass
+_string_ CSS class to be set for the button labels (i.e. browse, remove, upload, and cancel).
+Defaults to `hidden-xs`, whereby labels are hidden for small screen devices.

 ### captionClass
 _string_ any additional CSS class to append to the caption container.